 Concentrations of TACs, or in federal parlance, hazardous air pollutants (HAPs), are also used as indicators of ambient air quality conditions.
 Sensitive receptors maybe located within close proximity to future projects under the General Plan Update.
 SCAQMD recommends that construction health risk assessments be conducted for substantial sources of diesel particulate matter (DPM) emissions (e.g., projects with substantial construction activities, such as earth-moving and excavation construction activities) in proximity to sensitive receptors and has provided guidance for analyzing mobile source diesel emissions.
-Localized DPM emissions strongly correlate with localized PM{2.5} emissions.
+Localized DPM emissions strongly correlate with localized PM2.5 emissions.
 However, localized analysis does not directly measure health risk impacts.

-Therefore, future projects under the General Plan Update may potentially require projectspecific dispersion modeling to evaluate potential health risk impacts associated with construction.
+Therefore, future projects under the General Plan Update may potentially require project-specific dispersion modeling to evaluate potential health risk impacts associated with construction.

 However, there are no specific projects currently approved or proposed under the General Plan Update and there is no information regarding specific development projects, including specific buildings and facilities proposed to be constructed, construction schedules, quantities of grading, and other information that would be required in order to provide a meaningful estimate of emissions.
 Since this information is unknown, emissions modeling is not feasible and would be speculative at best.
 Each future project developed under the General Plan Update will be required to conduct their own CEQA analysis and will determine significance based on the individual project's specifics.
 Through each project's individual environmental review process, localized emissions may be quantified and compared against project-specific thresholds.
 Individual projects that exceed the thresholds would normally be considered significant and require mitigation.

-Mitigation Measures MM AQ-6 and MM AQ-7 were identified in the Certified EIR to reduce construction pollutant emissions.
-Nonetheless, because potential new development could occur close to existing sensitive receptors, the development that will be accommodated by the General Plan Update has the potential to expose sensitive receptors to substantial pollutant concentrations.
-The Certified EIR concluded that construction equipment exhaust combined with fugitive particulate matter emissions has the potential to expose sensitive receptors to substantial concentrations of criteria air pollutant emissions or DPM, and impacts would be significant and unavoidable.
+Because potential new development could occur close to existing sensitive receptors, the development that will be accommodated by the General Plan Update has the potential to expose sensitive receptors to substantial pollutant concentrations.
+The Certified EIR concluded that construction equipment exhaust combined with fugitive particulate matter emissions has the potential to expose sensitive receptors to substantial concentrations of criteria air pollutant emissions or DPM and result in a potentially significant impact.